Skip to content

 As a sysadmin, you likely have patch management high on your to-do list — along with 15 other “high-priority” items that “have” to get done by end of day.
 (That’s why they pay you the medium bucks.)
 And to be fair, patch management is critical to ensuring your environment stays secure.

-We can break down patch management into three main steps: planning, testing, and deploying.
+We can break down patch management into three main steps: plan, test, and deploy.

 1. Plan